CrayLabs/SmartSim/doc/ss_logger.rst

       logger = get_logger("example_logger")

-There are three logging levels indicating the severity of log messages.
+SmartSim uses log levels to indicate the severity of log messages.
-Each log level is associated with a function that can be used to log events at the associated level.
-The log levels, in order of increasing severity, are as follows:
+Each log level is associated with a logger helper function that is used to log events at that level.
+The levels, in order of increasing verboseness, are as follows:

-1. quiet
+    1. `quiet`
-2. info
+    2. `info`
-3. debug
+    3. `debug`

+The levels are set through the `SMARTSIM_LOG_LEVEL` environment variable which will be demonstrated later int he example.
+The level `info` is the default log level.

-Next, we place all four logging functions within the Python script:
+SmartSim offers four logging helper functions.
+Let's add to the all four to the Python script:

 .. code-block:: python